JuanGongora/JuanGongora.github.io/_posts/2018-09-12-approaching_object_oriented_javascript_1.markdown

 }
 ```

 Using this for loop, I'm invoking the `numberRobot` function as if it were a method on each existing robot object.
-First by binding '`this`' to the result of the index in the variable `robots` (which contains the robot objects), thanks to using the `call` method, and then setting the numerical argument of `numberRobot` in relation to the iterator count.
+First by binding '`this`' to the result of the index in the variable `robots` (which contains the robot objects), thanks to using the `call` method.
+And then setting the numerical argument of `numberRobot` in relation to the iterator count.

 And now to see the results of the number property, within these robot objects: